Veronica Brundle - Feb 2 2022, 3:10:00 PM

-Play You Don't Know My Life, a social story telling guessing get to know ya game that helps you connect.
+Play Get To Know Ya Game Night, a social storytelling guessing game that helps you connect.

 Start the year off with positivity, gratitude, & connections through multiple unique games!
 Smile big with meaningful challenges, appreciation focused fun, & more!

-Play You Don't Know My Life, a social story telling guessing game that helps you connect
+Play Get To Know Ya Game Night, a social story telling guessing game that helps you connect

 Take a break from the transactional nature of virtual work and get to know one another with a fun game